RESIN INCENSE - What is it, and How Does it Work?

 NOTE: Any quick-lite charcoal may give off a faint scent during the lighting process, which will dissipate once the charcoal is completely alight.
 If you're not a fan of this scent, just light your charcoal outside and carefully bring it indoors once it's alight.

-Once your charcoal tablet is red hot, carefully add your resin incense to the indentation on the top of the tablet, a few pellets at a time - the resin will heat up or melt, releasing the aromatic smoke.
-Top up as necessary - but don't forget that resin incense is very strong and it doesn't take much to scent a room: using too much may create a LOT of smoke.
+Once your tablet is completely alight, carefully add your resin or botanical incense to the indentation on the top of the tablet, a few pellets at a time - the resin will heat up or melt, releasing aromatic smoke.

 Try creating your own blends by adding a couple of different types of resin at once: Frankincense and Myrrh are an obvious way to start, but try adding Benzoin for a deep, balsamic scent or Dragons Blood for a touch of sweetness.